The Sensual World (song): Writing and inspiration

 The song is inspired by Molly Bloom stepping out of the black and white, two-dimensional pages of James Joyce's Ulysses into the real world, and is immediately struck by the sensuality of it all.
 It was originally intended to be Molly Bloom's speech (from the end of Ulysses) set to music, but Bush could not secure the rights from the Joyce estate, so she altered it.
 In 2011, the Joyce estate granted licence to the material, and Bush rerecorded the song as "Flower of the Mountain", released on 2011's Director's Cut.

-Musically, one of the main hooks in the chorus of "The Sensual World" was inspired by a traditional Macedonian piece of music called "Antice, džanam, dušice".
+Musically, one of the main hooks in the chorus of "The Sensual World" was inspired by a traditional Macedonian piece of music called "Antice, džanam, dušice" ("Антице, џанам, душице").
 As in the traditional version, the melody is played on bagpipes, in this case uilleann pipes played by Irish musician Davy Spillane.

 Critical reception

 David Giles from Music Week wrote, "A dazzling return to form after a few slightly indifferent releases, finds Bush in lustful mood.
 Church bells herald a mellow, dreamy song with the accompaniment of an Arabic woodwind instrument.
-Easily the best song she's written since "Army Dreamers", even if it is slightly on the long side."
+Easily the best song she's written since 'Army Dreamers', even if it is slightly on the long side."